TezBaydu/Milestone-Project-3-Cooking/README.md

 - Search on Browse works for name and description, to update for other search features
     * Have tried searches on several sites and tutor support, searches found where all voted down and did not provide the correct concept.
 Tutor support tried to advise in several scenarios including a $match but after spending 2 days on trying to resolve I've sadly decided to abandon this option for now.
     * If there was enough time I would have created separate buttons atttributed to @app.routes to filter relevant associated recipt type. - Done decided to lose sleep and do this...
-- Add row recipes and methods JS: Update with inital html code pattern, etc
+- Add row recipes and methods JS: Update with inital html code pattern, etc - Done
+- View recipe and View Memner recipe: adjust ingredients to only pick up numbers and measurements - Done

 ### To Do